Ageless Banquet

 The Voorish Sign

-Some versions of the ritual don’t involve any hand gestures.
-Instead, the operator bleeds from their eyes and ears as part of the WP cost is paid with hit points.
+Some flawed versions of the ritual distort certain wavelengths of light, imposing a -10% penalty on any rolls that require detailed perception.
+Others cost 3 HP and don’t involve hand gestures.
+Instead, the operator bleeds from their eyes and ears.
 The permanent version of this ritual invokes Daoloth, he who parts the veils, and costs 3 POW and 1D8 SAN.
-By plucking out an eye, the operator can lower the POW cost by 1 or force a connection to the unnatural on a failed activation roll without spending any POW.
+The operator can pluck out an eye in lieu of spending 1 POW.
 If the operator removes both of their eyes to cover the costs of the ritual, they’re still aware of the world in a manner similar to blindsight, but better.
 Even though they’re blind, the sign allows the operator to ‘see’ by revealing the unnatural truths that hide behind every aspect of reality.
 Drive, Pilot, ranged attack rolls, and skill tests that require finely detailed perception take a -10% penalty.
 The operator doesn’t take any penalties from poor visibility, but can’t benefit from holographic sights or targeting lasers.

 Alternate Names: Banish Illusions, Manual/Digital* Spyglass of the Sorcerer, Second Sight